 If you have too long arms or legs even if the suit fits you well, it may not cover your wrists and ankles, alowing the water to goes in between your body and the suit.

 If that happen, there will not be the needed warm protection for your body.

-Most of the dive wetsuit are made of a material named neoprene because this type of material isolates the heat fairly well.
+Most of the dive wetsuit use neoprene as theere main material, because this type of material isolates the heat fairly well.